 “Analytics” is one of the biggest buzzwords in the business world—and now the call centre world is buzzing about analytics as well.
 But, as with most new technologies, exciting conversations about the potential tend to race ahead of the basics.
 Here’s the simplest way to explain the value of analytics in your call centre: With customer interaction analytics, you can finally see the full picture of your customer experience—every channel, every interaction, every facet of every touch point.
 More importantly, analytics reveals the most relevant and usable insights hidden within the massive quantities of customer interaction data—the patterns and trends that would be too complex and too costly to identify on your own.

-If that sounds complicated, here’s the best part: You don’t need any background in data science to put analytics tools to work for your call center, because next-generation analytics tools are simpler and more intuitive than ever.
-To help you get started, we’ve put together everything you need to know about call center analytics—from how the tools work, to the easiest and best ways to start using analytics to drive value for your call center and your business.
+If that sounds complicated, here’s the best part: You don’t need any background in data science to put analytics tools to work for your call centre, because next-generation analytics tools are simpler and more intuitive than ever.
+To help you get started, we’ve put together everything you need to know about call centre analytics—from how the tools work, to the easiest and best ways to start using analytics to drive value for your call centre and your business.

 Let’s start from the top.